Social Sciences Major

 SS154 / Econometrics and Economic Systems

 This course compares a wide range of representative countries from both democracies and non-democracies, and examines the ways in which people act individually and collectively within these countries to achieve their goals.
+Students mainly learn how institutions (formal and informal rules) shape outcomes by influencing diverse agent interactions in political processes that are created by various structural factors.
 Ultimately, students learn how political systems operate in practice and why they have different outcomes, such as corruption/transparency, political stability/instability, low/high inequality, security/insecurity, and low/high socio-economic standards.

 SS162 / Personal and Social Motivation

-What is the best way to motivate others?
 How can we effectively change our own habits and behaviors?
-As these ideas have become better understood, they are being used to help people adopt more beneficial practices across many domains such as healthy eating, exercising, and saving for retirement.
-Is it ethical to consciously persuade those around us?
-Drawing on personality psychology, cognitive psychology, and social psychology, gain a better understanding of what motivates us, and learn why specific ways to influence people's beliefs and behavior are most effective in certain contexts.
+What is the best way to motivate and persuade others?
+Is it ethical to consciously motivate or persuade those around us?
+As the answers to these questions have become better understood, they are being used to help people adopt more beneficial practices across many fields such as medicine, business, and environmental activism.
+Drawing on personality psychology, health psychology, cognitive psychology, and social psychology, we gain a better understanding of what motivates us and learn why specific ways to influence people's beliefs and behavior are most effective in certain contexts.

 SS164 / Global Development and Applied Economics

 This course is an overview of comparative constitution-making and implementation.
 What distinguishes a constitution from other types of law?
 What are its purposes?
 How should it be written, interpreted, and enforced?
 How do economic, social, political, and cultural context determine the process and substance of a constitution?
 What have been the most successful constitutional systems and why?
 These are the guiding questions of this course.
-In it, students will compare and contrast the constitutions of several different countries and critically examine the nuances of the daunting, political tensions inherent to the founding of a new constitutional regime: how to recognize the positive legacies of the past, the constraints of the present, all while leaving room for legal development and adaptation to an uncertain future?
-The final project is for students to write a constitution as a group and thus put into practice the theories they have learned.
+In it, students will compare and contrast the constitutions of several different countries and critically examine the nuances of the daunting political tensions inherent to the founding of a new constitutional regime: how should one recognize the positive legacies of the past and the constraints of the present, all the while leaving room for legal development and adaptation to an uncertain future?
+Students will combine these lessons with their foundational knowledge early in the course to articulate their own framework for approaching constitutional design.
+Using this framework, they then participate in a multi-class final group project to write a constitution.
+By the end, the students should be able to think broadly and deeply about how institutions, rules, and structure can order complex social systems and maintain stability, efficiency and justice. (not an ABA or CBA approved law course)

 In their fourth year, Social Sciences majors finish their Capstone Courses.